kroketio/quart-keycloak/README.md

 ## Compatibility

-This extension is developed on Keycloak version 19.
-If you have Keycloak 18 or lower it may still work, but not guaranteed.
+This extension is developed using Keycloak version 19.
+A lower version may still work but is not guaranteed.
 Keycloak likes to change things in-between versions - which makes it difficult to support everything.

 If you are running the ancient Keycloak 10 or below, you should be running in 'legacy' mode else some features will not work properly.
 To enable legacy mode, pass parameter `legacy=True` to the Keycloak constructor: